thegreydev/twitter-auto-reply-comment/README.md

 - Automatically search for tweets containing specific keywords.
 - Reply to those tweets with a message of your choice.
 - Let me know if you'd like more details or need any adjustments !

+automated tool for sending bulk messages to twitter users